netizenorg/netnet.studio/docs/contributors/widgets.md

 WIDGETS['my-new-widget'].emit('test', { data: 100 })
 ```

-## <a id="video"></a> Creating a Video Widget
+## <a id="video"></a> Creating a Video Widget (Simple)

+TODO (SIMPLE)...

 ## <a id="custom"></a> Creating a Custom Widget

-When the options and functionality provided above aren't enough for doing whatever it is you want to do with a widget, maybe because you need a method or property that doesn't exist in the base Widget class, you can create your own custom widget by extending this base class.
+When the options and functionality provided above aren't enough for what you need to do with a widget, maybe because you need a method or property that doesn't exist yet, you can create your own custom widget by extending the `Widget` base class.

 Custom widgets need to be defined in the [www/js/widgets](https://github.com/netizenorg/netnet.studio/tree/main/www/widgets) directory and should look something like this: